 First, drain and rinse your canned corn.
 Add the corn to a saucepan or pan of your choice.
 Turn the stove to medium heat and start stirring the corn.
-Make sure to stir constantly, so the corn doesn’t burn and each kernel is properly heated.
+Make sure to stir constantly so the corn doesn’t burn and each kernel is properly heated.

 Add your butter, seasonings, broth, etc., and cook for a little longer.
 The best way to check the corn’s doneness is by tasting it!
-Take a bite of the corn and see if you want to cook it for a bit longer, or add some more seasoning.
+Take a bite of the corn and see if you want to cook it for a bit longer or add some more seasoning.

 Cooking with a Microwave

 Cooking doesn’t have to be complicated.
 If you don’t feel like cooking on the stove, you can easily make canned corn more delicious with the help of a microwave.
-It is an easy process, and won’t take long.
+It is an easy process and won’t take long.
 Follow these steps and tips to heat up your corn in the microwave.

 Similar to cooking on the stove, drain and rinse your canned corn.
 Choose your favorite microwave-safe container and put the corn in there.
 Add whichever seasonings you would like with a bit of oil.
 It is better to use oil instead of butter when heating the corn via the microwave.

 Before you put the corn into the microwave, cover whatever container you use.
-But, make sure there is a bit of a gap in the covering.
+But make sure there is a bit of a gap in the covering.
 Some air needs to be let out during the microwave process, or some of the kernels will explode.
 Exploded corn is probably not what you want to eat for dinner.

 Place the corn into the microwave for 2 minutes on high heat.
 The container is going to be hot, so carefully remove it from the microwave.
 Mix the corn a bit and give it a taste.
 If you want any more salt or seasonings, then you can add in a little extra at this step.

 Microwave again, with the container partially sealed, for another 2 minutes.
-Carefully take it out of the microwave, mix again, and the corn is ready for eating.
+Carefully take it out of the microwave, mix it again, and the corn is ready for eating.

 Roast Your Canned Corn in the Oven

 Some people do not like the traditional cooked corn flavor but prefer the roasted variety.
 With its sweet, roasted flavor, there is no wonder so many people love oven-roasted corn.
-It is great as a snack, or as a nice bit of crunch in a corn salsa.
+It is great as a snack or as a nice bit of crunch in a corn salsa.
 It still stays nice and sweet but is a bit more savory than when it is cooked on the stove or in the microwave.

 - Drain and wash your canned corn, and then dry the kernels with a paper towel.
 Try to get them as dry as you possibly can.
 Once dry, add a bit of oil to the corn kernels.

-- Place the corn on a sheet tray in a single layer, so that each kernel has some space.
+- Place the corn on a sheet tray in a single layer so that each kernel has some space.
 Without a bit of space, the kernels will not cook and brown as evenly.

 - Bake the corn in the oven at 450F for about 7 minutes.
-The time needed will vary greatly, so make sure to check on the corn periodically through the baking process.
+The time needed will vary greatly, so make sure to check on the corn periodically throughout the baking process.
 Halfway through the corn’s time in the oven, shake the tray around a bit so each kernel roasts evenly.

 - You will know the corn is roasted to perfection when they become a deep golden color.
 Take them out of the oven and add whatever seasonings you would like at this point.
 Voila!
 They are ready to eat!